PennBBL/antspriors/README.md

 outside of the original mask in any segmentation.
 This is an fMRIPrep v 20.0.5 problem.
 To avoid this, all voxels outside of the original mask in the aseg image can be zero'ed out.
+8. Create a user within the container in the Dockerfile that has its own bashrc.
+9. Fix ANTs seed.